mnaji42/IA-ci-cd/README.md

 - You can use [RapiDoc](https://mrin9.github.io/RapiDoc/) or [DapperDox](https://dapperdox.io/) for alternative API documentation UIs — just point them to your generated OpenAPI file.
 - Integrate these docs into your CI/CD pipeline to ensure they stay up to date.
 - Expand or customize the configs for your specific needs.
+- When copying to a new project, remember to update project-specific fields (like project name, description, and endpoints) in your OpenAPI and config files.

 ---